huntdatacenter/docs/docs/do-science/faq/access.md

 You lab leader or lab coordinator will need to send us a [new user agreement](/administer-science/service-desk/lab-orders/#add-a-new-lab-user) when you move to a new institution.
 We will revoke your current VPN certificate and send you a new one the is registered on your new organization.

+### What is Lab Access link ?

+Lab access link is our new approach to how we onboard new users and how we instruct you to connect to HUNT Cloud services.
+It comes prefilled with your username and labname information, aallowing you to simply copy-paste customized commands into your terminal and at the same time, inform you about expected outcome.

+### How can I order lab access link ?

+If you cannot find your lab access link or did not receive it, you can order one in our [do-science service desk](/do-science/service-desk/#request-lab-access-reissue)

 ## Access to more than one lab